Summary

 One of the main treatments for breast cancer is surgery.
 The two types of surgery are:

-- breast conserving treatment (only part of the breast is removed – also known as partial mastectomy, wide local excision or lumpectomy)
+- breast-conserving treatment – only part of the breast is removed; also known as partial mastectomy, wide local excision or lumpectomy

-- mastectomy (the whole breast is removed).
+- mastectomy – the whole breast is removed.

 Breast-conserving treatment, followed by radiotherapy, is just as effective in surviving breast cancer as a mastectomy.
 You may be able to choose between the two.
-Sometimes, however, the size and location of the cancer means that mastectomy offers the best chance of getting rid of all the cancer (for example, if the cancer is large compared to the size of the breast or the cancer is in more than one area of the breast).
+Sometimes, however, the size and location of the cancer may mean that mastectomy offers the best chance of getting rid of all the cancer (for example, if the cancer is large compared to the size of the breast or the cancer is in more than one area of the breast).

-Your doctor will discuss your situation in detail with you before you make any decisions about your treatment.
-You may also like to speak with a specialist breast care nurse about your treatment options.
+Your doctor should discuss your situation, including the options of having or not having breast reconstruction, in detail with you, before you make any decisions about your treatment (e.g. mastectomy).You might also like to speak with a specialist breast care nurse about your treatment options, including breast reconstruction.

 Breast-conserving treatment (lumpectomy)